gmiklos-inst/codelabs/todo-spring/2-base-rest-api.md

 * You have a Service for business logic and it is injected into the `RestController`
 * Configured Jackson serialization to conform to the Swagger documentation
 * You have tests to make sure that current requirements are met
+* We serve our Swagger API docs with the application